IRFAN-GujjAR/WorldNews/README.md

 World News App
 ===================================

-This app displays the latest news by JSON parsing the "https://newsapi.org/" api.
+This app displays the latest news by using the "https://newsapi.org/" api.

 **App Screenshots**